UCLA vs. Oregon NCAA Football Odds, Plays and Insights | October 23, 2021

 Oregon Stats and Trends

-- So far this season Oregon has one win against the spread.

-- This season, the Ducks won ATS in their only game as an underdog of 1 point or more.
+- The Ducks covered the spread in their only game when underdogs by 1 point or more.

-- Oregon's games this year have hit the over on two of six set point totals (33.3%).

-- When Oregon records more than 25.1 points, it is 1-3 against the spread and 4-0 overall.
+- Oregon is 1-3 against the spread and 4-0 overall in games when it records more than 25.1 points.

-- In games that Oregon amasses more than 381.3 yards, the team is 1-4 against the spread and 4-1 overall.
+- When Oregon piles up more than 381.3 yards, the team is 1-4 against the spread and 4-1 overall.

 - The Ducks have turned the ball over four times, seven fewer times than the Bruins have forced turnovers (11).